The German Major

 Senior Thesis in German, Distinction in German, and Latin Honors in German

-Students who wish to receive departmental Distinction in German and/or Latin Honors in German will write a senior thesis and must sign up for German 497/498 (with departmental permission) in addition to the 24 hours required for the major (for a total of 30 credit hours).
-Applications for admission to write a senior thesis must be submitted within one week after the first week of classes in the fall semester.
-Applications and guidelines are available in Ridgley 324 or can be downloaded here.
+Students who wish to receive departmental Distinction in German and/or Latin Honors in German will write a senior thesis and must sign up for German 497/498 (with departmental permission) in addition to the 24 credits required for the major (for a total of 30 credit hours).
+Applications for admission to write a senior thesis must be submitted within one week after the first week of classes in the first semester of the student's senior year.
+Applications and guidelines can be downloaded here.

 Recent senior theses in German:

 - Bartolomiej P. Kudrzycki, “No Such Thing as Miracles: Representations of the Wirtschaftswunder in Early Postwar Literature” (2013)